William Camden: Legacy

 Camden's Britannia remained a standard and highly regarded authority for many years after his death.
 A lightly revised edition of Holland's 1610 translation was published in 1637.
 A new and greatly expanded translation, edited by Edmund Gibson, was published in 1695, and was reissued in revised editions in 1722, 1753 and 1772.
 Yet another new and further expanded translation by Richard Gough was published in 1789, followed by a second edition in 1806.
 In an address given in 1986, marking the original publication's 400th anniversary, George Boon commented that the work "still fundamentally colours the way in which we, as antiquaries, look at our country".

+Hitherto hidden censored passages in the Annales which became readable in 2023 may significantly change modern interpretations of Queen Elizabeth's reign.

-The lectureship in history at Oxford endowed by Camden survives as the Camden Chair in Ancient History.
+The lectureship in history at Oxford endowed by Camden survives as the Camden Professor of Ancient History.
 Since 1877 it has been attached to Brasenose College, and since 1910 has been limited to Roman history.

 The Camden Society, named after Camden, was a text publication society founded in 1838 to publish early historical and literary materials.
 In 1897 it was absorbed into the Royal Historical Society, which continues to publish texts in what are now known as the Camden Series.

 The Cambridge Camden Society, which also took its name from Camden, was a learned society founded in 1839 by undergraduates at Cambridge University to promote the study of Gothic architecture.
 In 1845 it moved to London, where it became known as the Ecclesiological Society, and was highly influential in the development of the 19th-century Gothic revival.

 After Camden's death, his former home at Chislehurst became known as Camden Place.
 In the 18th century, it was acquired by Sir Charles Pratt, Chief Justice of the Common Pleas and later Lord Chancellor, who in 1765 was elevated to the peerage with the title Baron Camden, of Camden Place.
 In 1786 he was created Earl Camden, and in 1812 his son became Marquess Camden.
 The family owned and developed land to the north of London, and so, by this circuitous route, William Camden's name survives in the names of Camden Town and the London Borough of Camden.